 Whether you are an adventurer in search of under-the-radar destinations, or a mountain lover looking for an alternative beyond the classic routes, Kyrgyzstan should definitely be on your bucket list.

-Impressive mountains and a fascinating culture make this Central Asian country a unique place to discover together with a local mountain guide.
-This is exactly what Yurihahn experienced last September, when he enjoyed a mountaineering and hiking adventure that Andrey designed just for him.
+Impressive mountains and fascinating cultures make this Central Asian country a unique place to discover together with a local mountain guide.
+This is exactly what Yurihahn experienced last September when he enjoyed a mountaineering and hiking adventure that Andrey designed just for him.

-Yurihahn is a 29 year old man from Singapore.
-On March 2016, he came on Explore-Share.com with the idea of heading to a less-traveled destination, where he could practice mountaineering and improve his climbing skills.
+Yurihahn is a 29-year-old man from Singapore.
+In March 2016, he came on Explore-Share.com with the idea of heading to a less-traveled destination, where he could practice mountaineering and improve his climbing skills.

 Although he usually went climbing to indoor walls (from 6a to 6b) he didn’t have much experience climbing outdoors, except for a previous trip to Krabi and Chiang Mai, in Thailand.